AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_ios.md

 ### Extensions

-If the notification receiver uses devices running iOS 10.0 or later, you can refer to the following code sample to enable the [`UNNotificationServiceExtension`](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension?language=objc) extension.
+If the receiver uses a device running iOS 10.0 or later, you can refer to the following sample code to enable the [`UNNotificationServiceExtension`](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension?language=objc) extension.

 ```swift